Blocked Time Percentage

 For Jira teams, tracking blocked time surfaces the root causes of delivery delays that are not visible in simple throughput metrics.
 It provides the evidence needed to justify investment in removing organisational impediments.

-Understand and act on blocked time percentage with KPI Tree
+Understand and act on Blocked Time Percentage with KPI Tree

 KPI Tree calculates blocked time from Jira status transition data in your warehouse.
 Position this metric in your flow efficiency tree alongside cycle time and lead time.